 So as we told you already, we never had the ambition to live in our van all year round.
 For us, the van allows us to be free in our movements, to have always a home and an office wherever we are… to be more flexible in a word.
 But we don’t see ourselves living 100% in 3 square meters, and even less since we have our dog Winchy 😉 .

 And yet, after doing a quick count, we were surprised by the time we actually spent in the van this year.
 Since we have Dahu, we have lived between 3 and 4 months out of 12 in the van.
-We did several road-trips of 4-5 days when we were in Galicia this winter, we spent 3 weeks to come back to Switzerland, 1 week in the Graubunden region this summer and then 2 whole months in Brittany in September – October.
+We did several road-trips of 4-5 days when we were in Galicia this winter, we spent 3 weeks to come back to Switzerland, 1 week in the Graubunden region this summer, 2 whole months in Brittany or 10 weeks in Andalusia.

 So we thought that we were starting to have enough hindsight to share with you our first impressions about this famous VanLife that is so popular on social media.
 In this post, we are going to share with you what we like, what we didn’t like about this type of travel… but also our impressions about our van, did we make the right choices when we bought it, what we would change etc…

 So let’s start right away!

 - Traveling with a van, the ultimate luxury and freedom when you’re used to backpacking